etahamad/rtl8188eus/README.md

 ...
 And a bunch of various wifi chipsets

 # Howto build/install
+1. Update your apt list `sudo apt update && sudo apt upgrade`
+2. Install your linux header in order to compile the driver `sudo apt-get install linux-headers-$(uname -r)`
+    - If this gives you an error, then you need to update your distro `sudo apt-get dist-upgrade` then reboot to upgrade the dirsto `sudo reboot`
+3. Install extra `sudo apt install bc build-essential libelf-dev dkms`
+4. Unload the driver `sudo rmmod r8188eu.ko`
-1. You will need to blacklist another driver in order to use this one.
-2. `echo 'blacklist r8188eu'|sudo tee -a '/etc/modprobe.d/realtek.conf'`
+2. Blacklist the original driver in order to use this one. `sudo echo 'blacklist r8188eu'|sudo tee -a '/etc/modprobe.d/realtek.conf'`
-3. Reboot
-4. cd rtl8188eus
+1. Clone the driver `git clone https://github.com/etahamad/rtl8188eus`
+4. Enter the driver dir`cd rtl8188eus`
-5. `make && sudo make install`
+5. Compile the driver `sudo make && sudo make install`
 6. Reboot in order to blacklist and load the new driver/module.
+9. Load the new driver `sudo modprobe 8188eu`

 # MONITOR MODE howto
 Use these steps to enter monitor mode.